DIPlib/diplib/INSTALL_Windows.md

 - If `BIOFORMATS_JAR` is not on the list, the Java SDK could not be found.
 If it is, point it to the "bioformats_package.jar" you downloaded earlier.
 This is only necessary if you want to import image formats that are not directly supported by DIPlib.

+- If using a version of MSVC older than the 2019 edition, set both `DIP_ENABLE_UNICODE` and `DIP_ENABLE_DOCTEST` to `Off`.
+You will get compilation errors if you don't do this.

 Finally, click on "Generate" to create a *Visual Studio* solution file.